 Software block overview:

-- Implements low level operations required to support the MAC driver.
+- WiLink™ 8 Driver: It is an abstraction layer to the device HW and FW.
+Implements low level operations required to support the MAC driver.

 - cfg80211: The Linux wireless configuration API.
 (This is the lowest layer that is common for both soft-MAC and hard-MAC).

 - mac80211: The Linux kernel module implementing MAC-layer functions for Wi-Fi Soft-MAC solution.

 - Hostap package: Contains open-source user-space package (BSD license).
 Provides the upper-management layers for all WLAN roles (STA, AP, P2P and Mesh).
 Generates 2 daemons: wpa_supplicant (STA, P2P, Mesh), and hostapd (AP).

 - Utilities: provide initialization and configuration services.
 Implement debug and statistics capabilities

 - TI NLCP releases are Wi-Fi Alliance pre-certified.